Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

 \subsection{Proof of the Local Dealternation Lemma}

 We are left with proving the Local Dealternation Lemma.
-Let $F$ be the given reduced separation forest of $G$ of optimum width.
-Let $\ell\leq k$ be the width of $F$, which is equal to the treewidth of $G$.
+Let $F$ be the given reduced elimination forest of $G$ of optimum width.
+Also, let $s$ be the tree decomposition induced by $F$.
+Recall that the forest underlying $s$ is equal to $F$, while the bags are constructed as described in Section~\ref{sec:dealternation}.
+Finally, let $\ell\leq k$ be the width of $s$, which is equal to the treewidth of $G$.

 To ease the description, we color the vertices of $G$ as follows: vertices of $U$ are red, and the vertices of $W$ are blue.
 The vertices of $X$ do not receive any color.
 When we say that some set is {\em{monochromatic}}, we mean that all its members are red or all its members are blue.
 In particular, a monochromatic set has no elements of $X$.
 Similarly, when we say that two vertices have the same color, or are of different colors, we implicitly state that both of them are assigned some color, so they belong to $U\cup W$.